 Exomotion is on a mission to enhance the quality of life for people with disabilities by providing robotic transportation services in indoor environments such as airports and hospitals.

-Exomotion’s hackathon solution connects their innovative wheelchair to MindSphere.
-Using MindSphere as their main cloud solution for monitoring and managing devices, they can use IoT sensors and actuators in the environment to safely navigate passengers with reduced mobility through airports.
+Exomotion’s hackathon solution connects their innovative wheelchair to the industrial IoT.
+Using IIoT as their main cloud solution for monitoring and managing devices, they can use IoT sensors and actuators in the environment to safely navigate passengers with reduced mobility through airports.

 What’s next at the Future World Series

 We will continue the success of the hackathons with the Industry hackathon in February and the Water hackathon in March.
 Open innovation is an important part of the collaboration process for Siemens and the industrial IoT sector.
 We look forward to future collaborations and can’t wait to see what you create.